Extended Definition of Phishing

 While these types of phishing attacks succeed due to the sheer volume of emails sent, spear-phishing, where criminals target specific executives, and whale phishing, which focuses on high-profile individuals with access to considerable wealth or power succeed due to the amount of personal information criminals gather and include in the email.

 For example, in a spear phishing scheme, a criminal may email a company’s CFO with a request to pay a past due invoice from an established vendor.
 The critical element of the phish is the fact that it references a vendor known to the CFO.
-In that respect, the email appears routine, non-threatening, and in the spirit of maintaining a positive relationship with the vendor, merits opening and following the instructions it provides.
+In that respect, the email appears routine, non-threatening, and in the spirit of maintaining a positive relationship with the vendor, merits were opening and following the instructions it provides.

-Bottom line: In order for an attacker to establish trust and a phishing scheme to succeed, the victim must view a malicious email or website as trustworthy.
+Bottom line: For an attacker to establish trust and a phishing scheme to succeed, the victim must view a malicious email or website as trustworthy.
 Whether they use fear, the existence of a financial reward, or a false state of emergency, the goal of any phishing scheme is to lower the intended victim’s guard by sending a phishing lure that appears legitimate.
 With their guard lowered, they share information that otherwise they would not.

 A Brief History of Phishing Attacks